 All Emma wanted was a relaxing bath after a long week, but her apartment elevator wanted to lead her down an impossible hallway.

 The days and weeks had become a blur.
 The only reason I knew today was Saturday was because Becky posted a bubble bath selfie while holding a wine glass with the hashtag #SaturdayQuarantineQueen.
 I was going to copy my friend.
-As soon as I get inside my apartment, the bra is coming off.
-Then I’m going to toss my scrubs in the wash and soak in the tub until I’m a prune or catch myself falling asleep.
+As soon as I get inside my apartment, the bra is coming off, and then I’m going to toss my scrubs in the wash and soak in the tub until I’m a prune or catch myself falling asleep.

 My apartment elevator was empty when I stepped inside.
 Good.
 I felt too gross to be around people.
 With all of the non-essential businesses closed, everyone was probably already inside.
-I pressed the button for my place on the 13th floor.
-Anytime one of my friends would come, they would always make snarky jokes or comment about being on an unlucky floor.
-Sure, it annoyed it me, but I would welcome the remarks if I meant seeing my friends again.
+I pressed the button for my place on the 14th floor, which technically was the 13th floor, but thanks to superstition, my floor was labeled the 14th.
+Whenever one of my friends came, they would always make snarky jokes about being on an unlucky floor.
+Sure, the comments annoyed me, but I would welcome the remarks if that meant seeing my friends again.

 “I would do anything to get life back to normal,” I muttered.

 The elevator arrived.
-I heard a ding and the elevator doors open, but I stood directly facing the door, and it didn’t move.
+I heard a ding, and the elevator doors opened, but I stood directly facing the door, and they didn’t move.
 I pressed the door open button, but nothing happened.

 A murky breeze tingled my back.
 The elevator was single-sided, but out of confusion, I turned around to find a dimly lit, curved hallway that was impossible to be there.
-It didn’t fit the building’s design at all.
+This room didn’t fit the building’s design at all.
+The digital floor display read 13, which was impossible.
 I pushed the close door button.

-I pushed again, and a voice whispered from down the hall, “Emma.”
+I pushed again, and a voice whispered down the hall, “Emma.”

 “Who’s there?”
 I yelled back.

-I stepped into the hallway.
-The faded red wallpaper had seen better days while the dome light fixtures along the walls seemed oddly modern to me.
-Not that I had any experience wondering down spooky hallways.
+The faded red wallpaper of the hallway had seen better days, while the dome light fixtures along the walls seemed oddly modern to me.
+Not that I had any experience wandering down spooky hallways.
 The smell reminded me of the older parts of my college library I had explored for historical books.

 I turned around to the elevator, only to find a wall.